-The Sustainable Packaging Coalition and the Recycling Partnership have started a new initiative that will build a roadmap for a stronger American recycling industry.
+The Sustainable Packaging Coalition and the Recycling Partnership joined forces to develop resources that will build a roadmap for a stronger American recycling industry.

 We believe strengthening the recycling system will provide U.S. manufacturers with a steady supply of raw materials, bring more jobs to the U.S., and reduce our impact on the environment.
 ASTRX is a systems-level project to increase recycling by strengthening each element of the materials supply chain to create reliable and valuable manufacturing feedstock.

 For packaging to be recycled successfully, we must consider how it flows through each of the five elements of recycling: end markets, reprocessing, sortation, collection, and consumer engagement.
 To increase recovery, ASTRX will examine each element of the recycling system, identify barriers to recovering more high quality materials, and develop solutions that support each element and thus help the recycling system as a whole.